 6.9.1 General

-The OPTIONS method, as described in clause 4.3.7 of IETF RFC 7231 [11], may be used by a NF Service Consumer to determine the communication options supported by a NF Service Producer for a target resource.
+The OPTIONS method, as described in clause 4.3.7 of IETF RFC 7231 [11], the NF profiles sent by a NRF in the response to a Discovery request and the response to a Bootstrapping request may be used by a NF Service Consumer to determine the communication options supported by a NF Service Producer for a target resource.

 Clause 6.9.2.1 describes example communication options that may be discovered using the OPTIONS method.